-As such, enterprise adoption of public cloud services has increased dramatically over recent years, according to research published last year by the IBM Institute for Business Value.
+As such, enterprise spending on public cloud services has increased dramatically over recent years, according to research published last year by Gartner.

 However, alongside the benefits, there are clear challenges when it comes to managing and maintaining public cloud estates as a SaaS company grows.

 Even managing just one public cloud estate is burden enough for a growing company.